somyatambi/cognitive-canvas-hackathon/SPONSOR_TECH_USAGE.md

 # 🏆 Sponsor Technology Usage

-> Detailed documentation of how Cognitive Canvas uses Meta Llama, Cerebras AI, and Docker MCP to create a winning hackathon project.
+> Detailed documentation of how Cognitive Canvas uses Meta Llama, Cerebras AI, and Docker to create a winning hackathon project.

 ---